mheob/include-fussball-de-widgets/readme.txt

 == Upgrade Notice ==

-= 2.1.0 =
+= 2.1.1 =

 = Added =

-* Support for setting up the width of the widget to 100% to of their parent element.
+* Fix a bug in the IE11, when the fullwidth was not set.

 == Screenshots ==